ishitatu/Web-based-corpus-analyzer-VER2/README.md

 - **Folder upload**: sub-folders of the selected parent folder become independent corpora (e.g. `Move1`, `Move2`)
 - **Multiple files**: grouped into a single virtual folder "Ungrouped"
-- **TSV / ZIP**: multiple TSVs merged into one corpus, with optional sub-corpus split
 - Hidden files (`.DS_Store`, `__MACOSX`, …) are excluded automatically; punctuation and SPACE tokens are ignored in all counts

 ### Preprocessing settings